-- False positive, a missed spam that slipped through filters into a user’s mail box
+- False negative, a missed spam that slipped through filters into a user’s mail box

 Historically, spam filters had poor accuracy and low performance, and email was scanned after being accepted (probably as a consequence of the former).
 Finding themselves unable to reject email, they offered actions such as putting suspected spam in a junk folder, quarantine or by tagging the subject line.

 This I believe, significantly damaged people’s trust in email as a reliable transport, simply because it makes legitimate (potentially important) email disappear.